luss/pgmanage/README.md

 # PgManage
+PgManage is a Postgres management GUI, though we will be adding features for developers the initial focus is on the "management" of Postgres.

 We proudly leverage all of the great work Open Source work done by the original (now dormant) project https://github.com/OmniDB/OmniDB